Business VPN vs Consumer VPN: What SMBs Actually Need (2026)

 Recommended Solutions

 Limitations: No centralized management, minimal logging, business support, or compliance features.
-If you hire anyone, you must migrate to a business VPN.
+If you hire anyone, you will need to migrate to a business VPN.
+For a deeper look at what NordVPN offers solo users, see our NordVPN Business Review.

 NordLayer provides centralized user management, comprehensive logging, SSO integration with Microsoft 365/Google Workspace, and dedicated support.
-Annual billing starts at $8/user/month.
+All plans require a 5-user minimum.

-Best For: Small businesses needing straightforward remote access without complex networking requirements.
+Best For: Teams of 5 or more needing straightforward remote access without complex networking requirements.
 Balances features and complexity well for teams without dedicated IT staff.

 For detailed implementation guidance, see our comprehensive NordLayer review.

-Get Started with NordLayerFor Privacy-Focused Businesses: Proton VPN Business
+Get Started with NordLayerFor Micro-Teams and Privacy-Focused Businesses: Proton VPN Business

 Proton VPN Business operates under Swiss jurisdiction and has strong privacy protections.
-Maintains Proton's transparency and security while adding business management features.
-Integrates with Proton Mail and Proton Drive for unified security.
+Starting at $6.99/user/month (Essentials plan, annual billing) with only a 2-user minimum, it is the most accessible business VPN for micro-teams of 2-4 people who cannot justify NordLayer's 5-seat requirement.
+It maintains Proton's transparency and security while adding business management features, and integrates with Proton Mail and Proton Drive for unified security.

-Best For: Legal practices, healthcare providers, consulting firms requiring maximum privacy protection.
+Best For: Micro-teams (2-4 users) who need business VPN features without paying for empty seats.
+Also ideal for legal practices, healthcare providers, and consulting firms requiring maximum privacy protection.
 Organizations already using Proton Mail can consolidate security services.

 For complete ecosystem details, see our Proton Business Suite review.